Is Your Work Environment Affecting Your Mental Health?

 - Gossip, drama, conflicts and team apathy

-Toxic work environments have become more commonplace, and subsequently, more people are experiencing mental health problems and burnout as a result of their work.
+Unhealthy work environments have become more commonplace, and subsequently, more people are experiencing mental health problems and burnout as a result of their work.
 The culmination of these results is being dubbed "The Great Resignation."
 A report released by the Bureau of Labor Statistics stated that an all-time high of 4.5 million people in the United States walked away from their jobs in November 2021.

 The MIT Sloan Management Review highlighted that low pay wasn't the primary reason people quit.
 Rather, a toxic work culture was 10.4 times more likely to contribute to an employee leaving their job than compensation.